ravi-kumar7/documentation/docs/bank-connect/android-client.md

 ## Initialize the SDK

-In your application class initialize Finbox library as follows:
+In your application class initialize FinBox Bank Connect SDK as follows:
 ```kotlin
 FinboxBankConnect.init(this);
 ```